Age-of-information minimization via opportunistic sampling by an energy harvesting source

-In \cite{ceran2019reinforcement}, reinforcement learning has been used to minimize AoI for a single EH sensor with HARQ protocol, but no clear intuition on the policy structure was provided.
-In \cite{tunc2019optimal}, the authors have formulated optimal transmission schemes for an EH sensor which sends update packets to the BS by considering different transmission modes (controlled by power and error probability) and battery recovery setting as an MDP.
-The authors of \cite{bacinoglu2017scheduling} have developed a threshold policy for minimizing AoI for a single sensor single sink system with erasure channel and no channel feedback.
-For a system with Poisson energy arrival, unit battery size and error-free channel, it has shown that a threshold policy achieves average age lower than that of zero-wait policy; based on this, lower bound on average age for general battery size and erasure channel has been derived.
-The papers \cite{abd2020reinforcement} and \cite{hatami2020aoi} have proposed threshold based sampling policies for AoI minimization in a multi-source system, and also use deep reinforcement learning to learn the optimal policy.
-However, these paper do not consider channel probing as done in our paper.
-A very similar claim applies to \cite{arafa2021timely} which also proposes threshold-based scheduling policy.
+In \cite{ceran2021learning}, reinforcement learning has been used to minimize AoI for a single EH sensor with HARQ protocol where a decision is made whether to send new status updates or retransmit failed status updates and it has shown the existence of a threshold-based optimal policy.
+In \cite{tunc2019optimal}, the authors have formulated optimal transmission schemes for an EH sensor that sends update packets to the BS by considering different transmission modes (controlled by power and error probability) and battery recovery setting as an MDP.
+The authors of \cite{bacinoglu2017scheduling} have developed a threshold policy for minimizing AoI for a single-sensor single-sink system with an erasure channel and no channel feedback.
+For a system with Poisson energy arrival, unit battery size, and error-free channel, it has shown that a threshold policy achieves an average age lower than that of a zero-wait policy; based on this, a lower bound on average age for general battery size and erasure channel has been derived.